 Supporting the Next Generation of Defence Thinkers

-Graduate students and postdoctoral scholars will continuously monitor and analyze Canadian and international academic, think-tank, and news media literature so that we can provide up-to-date information on topics of interest to DND/CAF clients in a timely and relevant manner.
-Students with an interest in defence issues will be encouraged to pursue experiential learning opportunities, and if funded we will seek MITACS funding to support placements with NGOs, think tanks, or the private sector on applied topics.
+Graduate students and postdoctoral scholars monitor and analyze Canadian and international academic, think-tank, and news media literature so that we can provide up-to-date information on topics of interest to DND/CAF clients in a timely and relevant manner.

-NAADSN / RDSNAA will fund a one-year (non-renewable) postdoctoral fellowship in each year.
-In addition to working on projects and events specified in the network overview, postdoctoral fellows will be expected to propose, conduct research, and share findings on their own projects that contribute to our understanding of Canadian defence and security, the defence of North America, and emerging major power challenges or threats to Canada’s interests.
-In turn, they will be further mentored by NAADSN / RDSNAA members on research for the purpose of acquiring the professional skills needed to pursue a career path of his/her/their choosing.
+NAADSN / RDSNAA funds a one-year (non-renewable) postdoctoral fellowship in each year.
+In addition to working on projects and events specified in the network overview, postdoctoral fellows are expected to propose, conduct research, and share findings on their own projects that contribute to our understanding of Canadian defence and security, the defence of North America, and emerging major power challenges or threats to Canada’s interests.
+In turn, they are further mentored by NAADSN / RDSNAA members on research for the purpose of acquiring the professional skills needed to pursue a career path of his/her/their choosing.